US Metro Real Estate Intelligence

 Internal Structure

-Cleveland's 6 counties show moderate divergence — Geauga County carries the most risk (High Risk) while Lake County anchors the lower end.
+Cleveland's 6 counties show moderate divergence — Lorain County carries the most risk (Elevated) while Cuyahoga County anchors the lower end.

 6 of 6 counties scored

 Cleveland, OH shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Geauga County contributes the most structural risk (High Risk, driven by permit growth), while Lake County anchors the lower end (Below Average).
+Lorain County contributes the most structural risk (Elevated, driven by permits per capita), while Cuyahoga County anchors the lower end (Below Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)